Mon - Fri: 9:00AM - 5:00PM EST

 Summary

 Suppose the symptoms of a child’s disability suggest to a reasonable person that, without special supervision, the student might be injured or even killed, and the responsibility for providing it is not carried out.
-In that case, the school will likely be held liable for negligent supervision and associated damages in the event of a student’s death or injury.
-If, on the other hand, the school provided an appropriate IEP and level of supervision but an injury still occurred, the school is unlikely to be held liable.
-Assessing the individual characteristics and emotional and physical needs of students with disabilities and developing an appropriate safety plan is a clear duty of the school.
+In that case, the school will likely be held liable for negligent supervision and associated damages if special education students are abused in the classroom or otherwise harmed at school.
+If, on the other hand, the school provided an appropriate IEP and level of supervision of students with disabilities, but an injury still occurred, the school is unlikely to be held liable if parents sue the school for negligence.
+Assessing the individual characteristics and emotional and physical needs of students with disabilities and developing an appropriate safety plan is a clear duty of care for disabled students by the school.

 Expert Witness Services in School Liability and Negligent Supervision Litigation